 By the time Cnut (“Canute”), Prince of Denmark, rose to power following the death of his father Sweyn Forkbeard in AD 1014, the Vikings already owned vast lands across the world.
 Cnut’s father, Sweyn, was the son of Harold Bluetooth who founded Denmark as a Christian kingdom.
 At the time, the Vikings possessed a vast seafaring empire that extended from northern Europe to North America, but Sweyn’s crowning achievement was the British isle.
 Following the second major Viking invasion of England, Cnut made his primary home and capital in England.
 He preferred the Anglo-Saxon way of life and he hoped to model his kingship upon Edgar and his enviable years of peace.
 For more than a century, the Vikings had now transformed themselves from pirates into settlers of England.

 With the decline and fall of the house of Wessex, coupled with the death of his father, Cnut initially returned home to Denmark, apparently lacking the will to claim England as his own.
-Before he departed, however, Cnut returned the bodies of his captives to the English shores, each one horribly mutilated -a dark event that foreshadowed things to come.
+Before he departed English shores, however, Cnut returned the bodies of his captives, each one horribly mutilated -a dark event that foreshadowed things to come.
 Cnut returned the following year to England and he battled with Edmund “Ironsides” until a peace was achieved, dividing the two kingdoms north and south, but Edmund’s death shortly thereafter left open the question of the English crown.

 Within this power vacuum, Cnut took the throne of England in AD 1016 and thus he became the most powerful monarch in Western Europe, second only to the Holy Roman Emperor.
 His empire extended from England, Denmark, Norway, and part of Sweden through the important trade routes of the North Sea, the English Channel, and also the Baltic Sea.
 He quickly put to death Edmund’s brother Eadwig.
 Edmund’s children were hidden away in eastern Europe (Hungary) while Aethelred’s remaining children sought refuge at the court of Normandy.
 Cnut’s power was complete, but it was not a cultural revolution.
 Cnut allowed many existing nobles to live undisturbed and he supported the monasteries to continue as centers of learning.
 Like all great rulers, Cnut instituted a new code of laws for his kingdom, but the new code was largely based on existing English customs and Christian traditions.
 It was crafted with the help and support of Wulfstan, Archbishop of York.